 DAPP scholars undergo a rigorous application process which requires assessment of their undergraduate performance, career goals, plans to positively affect diversity in their law schools and the legal field following graduation, as well as an interview.
 The program model includes pairing law students with law school and attorney mentors who serve as resources to the scholars.
 The mentors assist DAPP scholars with the transition to law school, developing time-management skills and understanding substantive content.
 DAPP scholars attend weekly sessions that consist of everything from teaching legal writing concepts, drilling black letter law, reviewing multiple choice and practice essay questions, and cultivating high-quality resume writing, interviewing and professional development skills.
 Most importantly, DAPP creates an environment where diverse law students are empowered to succeed in law school and beyond.

 Born in 2013, DAPP piloted at the Loyola University Chicago School of Law in 2014, and John Marshall Law School in 2015.
-In April 2016, the American Bar Association’s Section of LItigation recognized DAPP with the Diversity Leadership Award for its demonstrated commitment to promoting full and equal participation in the legal profession through the encouragement and inclusion of women and minorities.
+In April 2016, the American Bar Association’s Section of Litigation recognized DAPP with the Diversity Leadership Award for its demonstrated commitment to promoting full and equal participation in the legal profession through the encouragement and inclusion of women and minorities.
 Following its official launch this summer, DAPP will now runs city-wide in Chicago and expects to expand its scholar program to other cities in the near future.
 In 2018, DAPP launched DAPP Direct – a national job placement program that places women of color law students in summer internships at law firms across the country.
 For the 2020-2021 school year, DAPP will run its award-winning Scholars Program nationally on a virtual platform.

 To maximize DAPP’s impact, DAPP partners with law firms, corporations and bar associations to secure financial resources and volunteers to support its scholars.